 Safe in Salford has a “Safety Exit” button at the bottom right of the screen on every page.
 If you need to leave quickly, just click this button, and it will open a new tab which takes you to Amazon, meaning that you can’t simply use the back button to get back to Safe in Salford.
 The original tab will load up a recipes webpage.

-Keep in mind that even if you leave the page, on the original tab, someone could use the back button on the original tab or check your browser history to see what you were looking at.
-It’s a good idea to close the original tab when you’re able, delete your internet history, and close the browser window after you leave.
+Keep in mind that even if you leave the page, someone could use the back button on the original tab or check your browser history to see what you were looking at.
+It’s a good idea to cover your tracks by closing the original tab when you’re able, delete your internet history, and close the browser window after you leave.

 Contact us